NAIMES STUDENT SPOTLIGHT AWARD

-As a means to demonstrate your academic achievement, the committee would like you to address, in any format you select (essay, prose, art*, video*, etc.) the following theme below.
-You may address the theme from a macro or micro perspective; the key is to identify what you consider your academic accomplishment(s) and then link the accomplishment(s) to your military career.
+As a means to demonstrate your academic achievement, the committee would like you to address, in essay form, the following theme below.
+You may address the theme from a macro or micro perspective; the key is to identify what you consider as your academic accomplishment(s) and then link the accomplishment(s) to your military career.

 Rubric for Evaluating Project Submissions

 |Exceeds – 2||Meets – 1||Doesn’t Meet – 0|

 |Submission is reflective of college level work as determined by a panel of judges.
 There is a logical progression of the theme in the overall presentation of the submission.
 The theme is clearly identifiable as well as the link to the applicant’s military career.
 If appropriate, references are cited.
 No errors are evident.||Submission is reflective of college level work as determined by a panel of judges.
 Progression of the theme is not consistent throughout but can be extracted as one considers the overall presentation.
 The theme is identifiable and the link to the applicant’s military career.
 If appropriate, references are cited.
 Some errors in the presentation.||Submission is not reflective of college level work as determined by a panel of judges.
 Is not presented in a manner that allows for the theme to emerge and does not link to the applicant’s military career.|

 Why Participate: NAIMES celebrates student achievements across the Armed Forces and fosters scholarly communication between students, faculty, and the military communities we serve.
 Participation in the Student Spotlight Award provides students with opportunities to gain valuable experience in both oral and written presentations of their work.